mahasegawa8/java-challenge/readme.md

 - I have 3 years experience in Java and I started to use Spring Boot from last year
 - I'm a beginner and just recently learned Spring Boot
 - I know Spring Boot very well and have been using it for many years

+### What I did

+- Add tests for Controllers and Services
+- Add exception handler for exception handling tests
+- Changed syntax
+  - use NoArgsConstructor
+- Fixed bugs
+  - saveEmployee to create a new record properly
+  - updateEmployee to update an existing record properly